Shazam (DC Comics): Marvelman/Miracleman

 In the 1950s, a small British publisher, L. Miller and Son, published a number of black-and-white reprints of American comic books, including the Captain Marvel series.
 With the outcome of the National v.
 Fawcett lawsuit, L. Miller and Son found their supply of Captain Marvel material abruptly cut off.
 They requested the help of a British comic writer, Mick Anglo, who created a thinly disguised version of the superhero called Marvelman.
 Captain Marvel Jr. was adapted to create Young Marvelman, while Mary Marvel had her sex changed to create the male Kid Marvelman.
 The magic word "Shazam!" was replaced with "Kimota" ("Atomik" spelled backwards).
 The new characters took over the numbering of the original Captain Marvel's United Kingdom series with issue number #25.

 Marvelman ceased publication in 1963, but the character was revived in 1982 by writer Alan Moore in the pages of Warrior Magazine.
 Beginning in 1985, Moore's black-and-white serialized adventures were reprinted in color by Eclipse Comics under the new title Miracleman (as Marvel Comics objected to the use of "Marvel" in the title), and continued publication in the United States after Warriors demise.
 Within the metatextual story line of the comic series itself, it was noted that Marvelman's creation was based upon Captain Marvel comics, by both Moore and later Marvelman/Miracleman writer Neil Gaiman.
 In 2009, Marvel Comics obtained the rights to the original 1950s Marvelman characters and stories, and later purchased the rights to the 1980s version and those reprints in 2013.

 M. F. Enterprises

 In 1966, M. F. Enterprises produced their own Captain Marvel: an android superhero from another planet whose main characteristic was the ability to split his body into several parts, each of which could move on its own.
 He triggered the separation by shouting "Split!" and reassembled himself by shouting "Xam!"
 He had a young human ward named Billy Baxton.
 This short-lived Captain Marvel was credited in the comic as being "based on a character created by Carl Burgos".
-Marvel Comics subsequently created their own character named Captain Marvel in 1967, and Myron Fass sued Marvel for trademark infringement.
+Marvel Comics subsequently created their own character named Captain Marvel in 1967, and M.F. owner Myron Fass sued Marvel for trademark infringement.
 Fass accepted a $4,500 settlement from Marvel, and Marvel secured the trademark of the name.